Anaminus/rbxmk/doc/types.md

 If *desc* is specified, then it sets the [sym.Desc][Instance.sym.Desc] member.
 Additionally, new will throw an error if the class does not exist.
 If no descriptor is specified, then any class name will be accepted.

+If *className* is "DataModel", then a [DataModel][DataModel] value is returned.
+In this case, new will throw an error if *parent* is not nil.

 ### Instance.ClassName
 [Instance.ClassName]: #user-content-instanceclassname